mfaani/mfaani/content/posts/interviewing/trees/tree basics/index.md

 ## Helper functions
 - Tree Printer.
 See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L40-L60)
-- Array to 'Balanced Height Binary Tree Search' Convertor
+- Array to 'Balanced Height Binary Tree Search' Convertors:
   - level-ordered array to tree.
 See [here](https://medium.com/nerd-for-tech/swift-leetcode-series-binary-tree-level-order-traversal-db7603af1bb3).
 Creates a tree exactly based on its input.
   - in-order array to tree: See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L62-L79).
-Only t balanced tree.
+Only creates a height balanced tree.
 Won't create any other representation of the tree.
 - Traversals.
 See [here](https://gist.github.com/mfaani/e6b807442ce6768aab14fb03f1a77e11#file-binarytree-swift-L23-L36)

 ## Summary
 - There are different kinds of trees that shouldn't be confused with one another.
 When it comes to binary trees, you may question why the in-order of different trees ends up the same.
-The answer is:, Even though insertion order the insertion order of elements was different, the logic of in-order will always lead to an in-order output.
+The answer is:, Even though insertion order of elements was different, the _logic_ of in-order will always lead to an in-order output.
 - A balanced binary search tree is best for searching because you can cut in half.
 - Differences of level-order vs in-order traversal:
   - level-order maintains a 1:1 relationship with its tree visualization.
 It's agnostic to order.
 And is just all about position.
 In-order is considerate of order, which is based off of position and logic.